saitejakavuru/Neural-nets-using-tensorflow.js/README.md

+This poject is done as a starting point for running deep learning framework like tensorflow in browser.

 # Neural networks using tensorflow js
-the tensorflow js is a framework which executes neural networks in the browser itself.
+The tensorflow js is a framework which executes neural networks in the browser itself.

 # Instruction